 While I was never as artistically inclined as my dad, his love for art still affected my life for the better while growing up.
 Whenever a school project required an artistic point of view, my dad was always there to help.
 He had a knack for teaching, and he always took the time to help me achieve the best outcome in my artistic projects, whether it be showing me how to use a 3D rendering program to create a castle or how to create a slide for a Rube Goldberg machine.
 Whatever the medium, he would always patiently teach the process so that I could truly understand what I was doing, and I have applied that knowledge later in life.
 My dad truly loved art and shared that love with me, and I am truly appreciative that he did.

-Thoughts from Dan's daughter, Meg:
+From Dan's daughter, Meg:

 Dad was encouraging of anything I did art related.
 He was there to help me with any art project I had.
 Making sure I had opportunities to try out any new mediums and styles I was interested in.
 Developing my love and dedication to art.
 Making me who I am today.

-Thoughts from Dan's wife, Krys:
+From Dan's wife, Krys:

 I feel like Dan and I got along so well because we both came from artistic families, his more visual, mine performing.
 Dan became interested in art and design at a very young age.
 His father was a big influence on that.
 Jim Quinlan was a designer at Ford for many years.